MarwanRadwan7/Sparks-WebSite-UI-Testing/README.md

 # Sparks-WebSite-UI-Testing

--This is a simple Automated Selenium unit testing for The Sparks Foundation Website -I used Selenium webdriver with JavaScript Frameworks (MochaJS , Chai)
+- This is a simple Automated Selenium UI unit-testing for The Sparks Foundation Website.
+- I used Selenium webdriver with JavaScript Frameworks (MochaJS , ChaiJS).

 ## Setup